justin8/docker-makepkg/README.md

 This is a docker image for building Arch Linux packages in a clean container.

 ##Release schedule##
 New versions will be uploaded to the Docker registry the day after justin8/archlinux builds.
 Usually the second of each month.
+No tagged releases will be made.
+Only latest as is usual for Arch dev tools.

 ##Usage##